• Skip to main content

 How to store fresh corn:

 1. Peel back the husk at the tip of the cob just until you can see the top few rows of kernels.
-Slip your finger under the layers and grasp about a quarter of the leaves and silk firmly and peel downward.
+Slip your finger under the layers, grasp about a quarter of the leaves and silk firmly, and peel downward.
 Continue doing this until all of the kernels are exposed.
 Gather the husk and silks in one hand and snap them off with the stalk at the base.
 Discard the leaves, silks, and tassels.

-2. Cut off the stalk end one-inch above the last row of kernels.
-Place two ears of corn on a microwave-safe plate and microwave uncovered for two to four minutes.
-When it has cooled a bit, grab the corn by the uncut end and shake and squeeze it until the ear comes out husk and silk-free.
+1. Cut off the stalk end one inch above the last row of kernels.
+Place two ears on a microwave-safe plate and microwave uncovered for two to four minutes.
+When it has cooled a bit, grab the ear by the uncut end, shake, and squeeze it until it comes out husk and silk-free.
 Repeat with any remaining corn.
 Check out my video to see how this is done.

 Once you get the hang of method one I think it’s quicker, but you can’t beat the ease of method two.